Free Electone sheet music and registrations for 不羈的風 (Bat Gei Dik Fung). Leslie Cheung’s Cantopop cover of the Kōji Kikkawa hit, La Vie En Rose.

 It’s a painful process, though.
 One that is nowhere near perfect.
 In some ways, it also feels so odd to use a cheaper instrument to program the expensive Electone Stagea.
 (What’s the logic here?!)

-If we ever get an ELS-03, a third-generation Stagea, I do hope Yamaha would gives some thought to this area.
+If we ever get an ELS-03, a third-generation Stagea, I hope Yamaha give some thought to this area.

 Check out my other Electone posts here!